azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab6-objectsAndArrays.md

 As we start using complex objects and arrays in both the parameter section and the variables section, you may need to troubleshoot syntactical errors which are less obvious than before.
 One useful way of doing this is to use an ARM template with no resources.
 Let's build one:

-1. Create a new templates called 'noresources.json' in a new lab6 directory
+1. Create a new template called 'noresources.json' in a new lab6 directory
 1. Add in the empty ARM template structure
 1. Copy in the example parameters section from the top of the lab
 1. Leave the variables object and the resources array empty